DigiCert KnowledgeBase - Technical Support-hero

 Items covered in this article

-Why is DigiCert doing this?
+Why is DigiCert validating DNSSEC now?

 DigiCert will start validating DNSSEC when verifying domain control and performing DNS CAA checks, in alignment with the CA/Browser Forum’s Ballot SC-085v2: Require Validation of DNSSEC (when present) for CAA and DCV Lookups.
 This ballot requires Certificate Authorities (CAs) to validate DNSSEC, if present, to verify domain control, pass CAA checks, and issue a certificate.
 Learn more about Ballot SC-085v2.
 With this ballot, CAs can no longer ignore misconfigured DNSSEC.